What are some of the differences between an H&C application and a refugee claim?

 |Being settled in Canada, with a work history and strong family relationships, increases an applicant's chances of success.||Being established in Canada is not relevant to a refugee claim.|

-IRCC must consider any humanitarian & compassionate reasons that an applicant should be allowed to say in Canada.
+IRCC must consider almost any humanitarian & compassionate reasons that an applicant should be allowed to stay in Canada.
 They are not allowed to consider the risks the Immigration and Refugee Board considers when it decides a refugee claim.

 But a situation that puts someone at risk may also cause hardship and support an H&C application.
 For example, a woman who is at risk because of an abusive spouse in her home country may also be able to show H&C reasons she should not be forced to return.

 |The Immigration and Refugee Board will only consider risks that fit into the "Convention refugee" and "person in need of protection" definitions.|